SFDO-Tooling/CumulusCI/docs/data.rst

     your recipe.

-  * At the end of executing a recipe, it checks whether it has created enough of the object type mentioned by the `--run-until` parameter.
+  * At the end of executing a recipe, it checks whether it has created enough of the object type mentioned by the `--run-until-records-loaded` parameter.

   * If so, it finishes.
 If not, it runs the recipe again.